smartarch/extremexp-llm/patterns.md

 This is a full list of test instance *patterns* that can be used for evaluating understanding workflow architectures by LLMs.

 To create *test instances* from the patterns, substitute all the parameters.
+Note that it might also be necessary to alter the question formulations to adapt them to the language of the specific workflow architecture.

 ## Structure patterns